 Home Office Inbox

-The first thing you need for your paper processing system is a catch-all-the-papers filter.
+The first thing you need for your paper processing routine is a catch-all-the-papers filter.

 The easiest way to create this filter is to start using a home office inbox.
 Tell your spouse and your kids (if they’re old enough) that ALL papers for you go into the inbox and remind them as necessary.

 Now, you control the flow of information and papers into your home office!
 Plus, you can avoid piles taking over your desk and review the info coming into your home office.

 The other tools that will help to make your paper processing system manageable and effective are Action Files.

 Action files (also called current files) hold any papers that require your attention or that require you to do something.
 That could include a proposal request that needs fulfilled, a report that needs written, or papers associated with an in-progress project.

 If you’ve been following along with Organize Your Files Week, you already have your Action Files set up and filled with action items.

-If you haven’t yet created Action Files for your home business, click on over to this post to get started using these helpful tools: How to Use Action Files to Manage To-Do’s.
+If you haven’t yet created Action Files for your home office, click on over to this post to get started using these helpful tools: How to Use Action Files to Manage To-Do’s.

 Or better yet, start at the beginning of this series (Conquer Home Office Paper Clutter) and eliminate your paper clutter once and for all!

 The Basic Paper Processing Routine